 Good landlords have nothing to fear from registration.
 Registration will help local authorities to remove disreputable landlords from the market.
 This will remove the unfair competition of landlords who provide poor housing or inadequate management.
 Contact details can be found at the bottom of this page.

-A principal fee (per landlord) for registering of £68, plus £16 for each property.
+For 2022-23, a principal fee (per landlord) for registering of £68, plus £16 for each property.
 You may be eligible to pay a discounted fee if you fall into one of the following categories:

 There is also an additional penalty fee of £137 which is added automatically to registrations who have not renewed prior to the expiry date of their registration.